Kenneth Kaunda: Independence struggle and presidency

 In 1949 Kaunda entered politics and became the founding member of the Northern Rhodesian African National Congress.
 On 11 November 1953 he moved to Lusaka to take up the post of Secretary General of the Africa National Congress (ANC), under the presidency of Harry Nkumbula.
 The combined efforts of Kaunda and Nkumbula failed to mobilise native African peoples against the European-dominated Federation of Rhodesia and Nyasaland.
 In 1955 Kaunda and Nkumbula were imprisoned for two months with hard labour for distributing subversive literature.
-The two leaders drifted apart as Nkumbula became increasingly influenced by white liberals and failing to defend indigenous Africans, Kuanda led a dissident group to Nkumbula that eventually broke with the ANC and founded his own party, the Zambian African National Congress (ZANC) in October 1958.
-ZANC was banned in March 1959 and in Kaunda was sentenced to nine months' imprisonment, which he spent first in Lusaka, then in Salisbury.
+The two leaders drifted apart as Nkumbula became increasingly influenced by white liberals and failing to defend indigenous Africans, Kaunda led a dissident group to Nkumbula that eventually broke with the ANC and founded his own party, the Zambian African National Congress (ZANC) in October 1958.
+ZANC was banned in March 1959 and Kaunda was sentenced to nine months' imprisonment, which he spent first in Lusaka, then in Salisbury.

 While Kaunda was in prison, Mainza Chona and other nationalists broke away from the ANC and, in October 1959, Chona became the first president of the United National Independence Party (UNIP), the successor to ZANC.
 However, Chona did not see himself as the party's main founder.
 When Kaunda was released from prison in January 1960 he was elected president of UNIP.
 In 1960 he visited Martin Luther King Jr. in Atlanta and afterwards, in July 1961, Kaunda organised a civil disobedience campaign in Northern Province, the so-called Cha-cha-cha campaign, which consisted largely of arson and obstructing significant roads.
 Kaunda subsequently ran as a UNIP candidate during the 1962 elections.
 This resulted in a UNIP–ANC Coalition government, with Kaunda as Minister of Local Government and Social Welfare.
 In January 1964, UNIP won the next major elections, defeating their ANC rivals and securing Kaunda's position as prime minister.
 On 24 October 1964 he became the first president of an independent Zambia, appointing Reuben Kamanga as his vice-president.